 Take breaks.
-I can’t tell you how many times I’ve suddenly realized it’s 2 pm and I haven’t moved from my desk.
+I can’t tell you how many times I’ve suddenly realized it’s 2 pm and I haven’t moved from my adjustable desk and it's good that I have this anti fatigue mat like ergonomic desk mat which is very important to my health and productivity.
 Along with establishing a plan for my day, I’m sure to schedule small 5-minute breaks in between.
 Just getting up and making tea or throwing a load of clothes in the dryer will do.
-My daily 45-minute exercise break is a lovely perk.

 Establish boundaries with others.
 Just because you work from home doesn’t mean you can drop everything when someone wants to have coffee or when your spouse wants to go to the movies.
 Yes, you can do this sometimes, but I try to let people know upfront that I’m ‘on the clock’ and that means the fun stuff will have to wait.